CuteLeon/HackSystem/README.md

 ### Application

-    Define interfaces of each service, and use this project as a Abstraction, and can be referred by other projects without any impletmentation included.
+    Define interfaces of each service, and use this project as a Abstraction, and can be referred by other projects without any implementation included.

 ### Domain